stepashka69/hasplayer.js/doc/JSDoc/README.md

 ### Errors

-The following table provides the list of the errors and warnings that can be notified by the OrangeHasPlayer.
+The following table provides the list of the errors and warnings that can be notified by the OrangeHasPlayer (see OrangeHasplayer's [addEventListener()](OrangeHasPlayer.html#addEventListener) function).

 <!-- ERRORS_TABLE -->